Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Very rotating families

 \begin{proof} The first assertion follows from Proposition \ref{prop;the_cone}, the second is a consequence. \end{proof}

 \begin{thm}(Gromov, Delzant-Gromov, Coulon \cite[3.5.2]{Coulon}) Given $r_0\geq \ru$, there exists numbers $\Delta_c <\infty$ and $\delta_c$ such that the following holds.

-Let $X$ be a $\delta_c$-hyperbolic metric graph (whose edges all have the same length), $\calQ$ be a system of $10\delta_c$-\sqc\ subsets, with $\Delta(\calQ) \leq \Delta_c$.
-Then the cone-off $C(X,\calQ,r_0)$ of $X$ along $\calQ$ is geodesic and $(\ru/8)$-locally $(3)$-hyperbolic. \end{thm}
+Let $\X$ be a $\delta_c$-hyperbolic metric graph (whose edges all have the same length), $\calQ$ be a system of $10\delta_c$-\sqc\ subsets, with $\Delta(\calQ) \leq \Delta_c$.
+Then the cone-off $C(\X,\calQ,r_0)$ of $\X$ along $\calQ$ is geodesic and $(\ru/8)$-locally $(3)$-hyperbolic. \end{thm}

+\begin{proof} The fact that $\X$ is geodesic is an easy adaptation of Theorem I.7.19 of \cite{BH_metric} saying that a simplicial complex with finitely many shapes is geodesic.
+This result assumes that each simplex is isometric to a geodesic simplex but the argument easily extends to our $2$-dimensional situation.

-\begin{proof} The fact that $X$ is geodesic follows from the fact that it is a polyhedral space with finitely many shapes isometric to polyhedral subsets of $\bbH^2$, and Theorem of \cite[I.7.19]{BH_metric}.
-The local hyperbolicity is stated and proved as \cite[Theorem 3.5.2]{Coulon} for the points far from the apices, and in the previous proposition for the points close to the apices.
-See also \cite[Theorem 5.2.1]{Del_Gro}, and \cite[6.C, 7.B]{Gro_Meso}. \end{proof}
+The local hyperbolicity is stated and proved in \cite[Theorem 3.5.2]{Coulon} for the points far from the apices, and in the previous proposition for the points close to the apices.
+See also \cite[Theorem 5.2.1]{Del_Gro}, and \cite[6.C, 7.B]{Gro_Meso}, or the expositions \cite{Gui_pcmi,Coulon_notes}. \end{proof}

-By hyperbolicity, $X$ is $\delta_c$-simply connected.
-It follows that so is $C(X,\calQ,r_0)$.
+By hyperbolicity, $\X$ is $\delta_c$-simply connected.
+It follows that so is $C(\X,\calQ,r_0)$.
 We can apply the Cartan-Hadamard theorem since the cone-off is locally $3$-hyperbolic on balls of radius $\ru/8\geq \RCH(3)$ (see Section \ref{sec;cstes}).
-Cartan-Hadamard Theorem \ref{theo;CH} gives global $\du=600$-hyperbolicity.
+Cartan-Hadamard Theorem \ref{theo;CH} gives global $\du$-hyperbolicity.

 Using the Cartan-Hadamard theorem, we get